Covenant Eyes | Internet Filtering and Accountability

 - It is just like your standard parental control software used by parents to monitor and restrict internet access for younger kids.
 Age limits can be set according to age to give teens more freedom to make good choices online, but a certain level filtering and blocking is still implemented.
 This is controlled by the parent.

 - It is monitoring software for adults who want accountability with a friend or spouse*.
 The account is opened by the adult user.
 An accountability partner is added (or multiple partners) and email reports are sent to this partner or multiple partners of their internet activity.
 The frequent of email reports is determined by the account holder.

 The creation of the Covenant Eyes software program was based on the word covenant, which is basically an agreement one makes with another person about particular issue.
-In regards to internet safety, the agreement made (covenant) is to stay away from harmful content online.
+In regards to internet safety, the agreement made with what people see online (covenant eyes).
+The commitment is to stay away from harmful content online.
 Later, Covenant Eyes was expanded to also provide complete internet blocking for kids.

 Both blocking and accountability is included in the full software download.
 The difference is who owns the account.
 For families with kids, the parents have the control.
 For adults, they hold the account and have full access to the internet.
 They simply want to be accountable to others.
 It may be to fight a porn addiction or they are struggling with control issues over internet use.